10Sirus/React-Notesapp/README.md

-# Set up local db annd run the app
+# Set up local db and run the app

 To run the app setup the db connection and use command 'npm run both'